The Sound of Animals Fighting: The Ocean and the Sun (2007-2010)

 The band issued a series of 400 masks, 100 of each of four designs, paired with a 7" for a limited preorder of the album.

 On July 8, 2009, the band posted a MySpace blog entry with links to official music videos for "I, the Swan" and "Another Leather Lung."

 On December 29, 2009, at an Anthony Green show at the Roxy, Matt Embree joined Green on stage and performed combined versions of "Skullflower" and "Stockhausen, Es Ist Ihr Gehirn, Das Ich Suche."

 Guitarist Matt Embree and drummer Chris Tsagakis played abridged versions of several songs by the group under the name "Biceratops" at Alex's Bar in Long Beach, CA on January 15, 2010.

 Inactive years, live reunions and Apeshit (2011-present)

 It was announced on November 12, 2013, that the band would be playing seven shows in March 2014.

 In December 2018, the band announced they would be playing 8 shows in February–March 2019.
 The Sound of Animals Fighting had been "almost silent" since their tour in 2014.

 In October 2022, it was announced that the band would be playing 13 shows in January 2023.

 On December 8, 2022, TSOAF released a four-track EP Apeshit via Born Losers Records, marking their first studio material released in 14 years.
+In October 2023, the group released a live album on VHS & vinyl titled, Live In Philadelphia, that was recorded at Franklin Music Hall during the band's 2023 tour.

+On April 21, 2025, TSOAF created a messenger channel, inviting fans to "Help us plan our tour!"

+On July 21, 2025, TSOAF announced a new 10-track LP titled The Maiden via Born Losers Records on Bandcamp.